NickFury001/Lighthouse/README.md

 * Use different ports and IPs per node
 * All nodes must be able to reach each other via HTTP
 * Ensure the bot process is stateless or uses external storage for shared state
+* Consider using a process manager like `systemd` or `supervisord` for production

 ## ✅ License

-License TBD - This project is not yet licensed.
+**License TBD** – This project is not yet licensed.
 Please do not use or distribute until a license is specified.